 The fund supports a scholarship and an associated lecture series through an endowment donated by the many former students, colleagues, friends and admirers of Norman Horrocks.

 The scholarship will be used to support MLIS students who demonstrate leadership potential in information management, specifically in libraries.
 The associated lecture series will help promote librarianship and publicly acknowledge individuals whose active leadership in relevant professional associations has made a difference locally and internationally.
 A lecture will be given annually by a recognized leader in the field.

-The award and lecture will be presented for the first time in the fall of 2013.
+The award and lecture was presented for the first time in the fall of 2013.

 Stephanie Downs Memorial Fund

 Remember Stephanie and her commitment to leadership.